DinoChiesa/apigee-proxy-generator/README.md

 ## Limitations

 This works only on Apigee X. It takes advantage of the GoogleAuthentication feature that is available only in Apigee X.

-## Templating via lodash
+## Generating Proxies via Templates

+Templating in general is a useful technique.
+The idea is to combine a fixed set of data (the template) with a variable set of data (the configuration? or the data model) to produce something that is unique, and yet follows a formal pattern.
+Performing this "combination" is sometimes described as _evaluating the template against the data model_.

-A simple "template" approach might be to fill in marker fields with values from configuration.
-For example, the marker like `{{= basepath}}` in a proxy configuration file could be replaced with the value of the basepath property in the configuration.
-For example, given this template:
+Templating is useful when producing Apigee proxies.
+A simple template approach might be to fill in placeholder fields with values from the configuration data.
+For example, when applying the template, a placeholder like `{{= basepath}}` in a proxy template file would be replaced with the value of the basepath property in the configuration data file.
+So, given this
+template:

 ```
 <ProxyEndpoint name="endpoint1">